apsunke/ant332_labguide/workshop/content/start/deployguest/_index.md

 kubectl -n guestbook get pods
 ```

 Lets access the guestbook application and submit a few entries.
-Guestbook in configured to deploy an Elastic Load Balancer (ELB) to handle incoming traffic.  **Run** the following command to get the ```Loadbalancer Ingress``` DNS address for the guestbook app.
+Guestbook is configured to deploy an Elastic Load Balancer (ELB) to handle incoming traffic.  **Run** the following command to get the ```Loadbalancer Ingress``` DNS address for the guestbook app.

 ```
 kubectl get svc frontend -n guestbook -oyaml | yq r - "status.loadBalancer.ingress[0].hostname"